Gravitational Waves from Double White Dwarfs as probes of the Milky Way

 To evaluate the total number of Galactic DWDs in the \textit{LISA}'s frequency window, and to assign their sky positions, distances, and present-day GW frequencies, a Galactic model is required.
 Practically, we set the stellar density distribution, Galactic age and star formation history.
 Our choice of the stellar density distribution affects DWDs' individual distances, while the choice of the Galactic age and SFH affect the present-day DWDs' GW frequencies; importantly, both also affect the total number ($N$) of DWD in the catalogue \citep[e.g.][]{Korol2021}.

 Unlike binaries consisting of black holes and neutron stars, white dwarfs are born with no recoil kick, and, thus, DWDs are expected to follow the overall stellar density distribution.
 Although small recoil has been hinted in wide DWD systems \citep{El-Badry2018}, it should not significantly affect close binary systems detectable by \textit{LISA}.
-We consider a two-component density distribution composed of a central bulge and an extended stellar disc as in \citet{Nelemans2004}.
+We consider a two-component density distribution composed of a central bulge and an extended (single-component) stellar disc as in \citet{Nelemans2004}.
 We note that the mass of the stellar halo is only $\sim 0.01$ of the disc stellar mass \citep[e.g.][]{bla16}, meaning that its contribution to the overall Galactic GW signal is negligible \citep[see also a dedicated BPS study by][]{Ruiter2009}.
 The two components are modeled as follows: \begin{itemize} \item The stellar disc is decribed by an exponential radial stellar disc profile with an isothermal vertical distribution

 where $0 \le R \le 19$ kpc is the cylindrical radius measured from the Galactic centre, $R_{\rm d} = 2.5\,$kpc is the characteristic scale radius, and $Z_{\rm d}=300$ pc is the characteristic scale height of the disc \citep[e.g.][]{Juric2008,mac17}.
-As in \citet{Benacquista2006}, we also generate catalogues with $Z_{\rm d} = 100, 500\,$pc to assess the dependence of the shape of the Galactic confusion foreground with $Z_{\rm d}$. \item The bulge component is modeled according to
+The fiducial value of the disc scale height is chosen along the mean between the thin disc and the thick disc populations of red giants -- white dwarf progenitors -- for the typical age of LISA DWDs of several $\mathrm{Gyr}$~\citep[][see their figure 9]{mac17}.
+As in~\citet{Benacquista2006}, we also generate catalogues with $Z_{\rm d} = 100, 500\,$pc to assess the dependence of the shape of the Galactic confusion foreground with $Z_{\rm d}$. \item The bulge component is modeled according to